-The department has structured its major areas of study so that students may design programs to best prepare themselves for their chosen career fields, or to help them make those choices.
+The DEPARTMENT HAS STRUCTURED its major areas of study so that students may design programs to best prepare themselves for their chosen career fields, or to help them make those choices.
 It offers four majors leading to a Bachelor of Arts degree-business, economics, a group concentration in the social sciences, and a group concentration involving mathematics and economics or business-as well as a program leading to a Bachelor of Science in Accountancy.
 The department also offers minors in business and in economics, as well as teacher education majors and minors.
 Prerequisite to admission to any major concentration is a minimum grade of C (2.0) in Economics 221.
 Students who, before deciding on a major, complete 151 can be admitted to a major with a minimum grade of B- in that course.

-The business major requires Business 201, 202, 360, 370, 380, four courses in economics, one departmental elective, the mathematics cognate, and a cognate in computer science.
+The business major requires Business 203, 204, 260, 370, 380, four courses in economics, two departmental electives, the mathematics cognate, and a cognate in computer science.